Non-Equilibrium MAV-Capture-MAV via Time-Optimal Planning and Reinforcement Learning: Time-Optimal Planning Method

 \section{Time-Optimal Planning Method}

-The objective function that we want to minimize is the total capture time $t_c$.
-It can be divided into two parts.
-The first part is the time duration $t_1$, in which the capture MAV flies from the initial state to the \emph{launch state}.
-The second part is the time duration $t_2$, in which the ball is launched and flies to reach the target MAV.
-As a result, the total capture time is $t_c = t_1 + t_2$.
+The objective is to minimize the total capture time $t_c = t_1 + t_2$, where $t_1$ is the flight time of the capture MAV from its initial state to the launch state, and $t_2$ is the flight time of the ball to the target.
+The optimization problem is formulated as